Construction is a hazardous industry. That doesn’t mean accidents resulting in injury are unavoidable.

 While most workers injured on-the-job are entitled to workers’ compensation benefits, these will not cover many of the losses suffered.
 For example, these benefits only cover a fraction of the lost wages and there is no compensation for the pain and suffering a worker endures or the strain imposed on the worker’s family.

-This is where the Florida construction injury lawyers at The Ansara Law Firm will explore third-party negligence.
+This is where the Fort Lauderdale construction accident lawyers at The Ansara Law Firm will explore third-party negligence.

 Workers’ Compensation vs. Third-Party Liability